 Readers may republish material according to standard U.S. fair use legislation.
 Applications for further use and permissions should be made to the author(s) of the article.

-The inaugural issue of our journal is now available here.
-Our October 2014 issue will be forthcoming soon.
 We are also pleased to invite submissions for our April 2015 issue.
 The deadline for submission is December 14, 2014.